City of North Port Roadwatch Report

 Motorists are reminded to wear safety belts and drive with caution, courtesy, common sense, and patience as they travel through work zones.
 Remember, speeding fines are doubled in work zones.

+There will be no milling or paving crews working in North Port this week.
 Restoration crews will be planting sod adjacent to newly paved roadways and cleaning up construction debris throughout the City, especially in areas where milling and paving was recently completed.
 Roadway shoulders will be graded and any additional low spots will be filled along the edge of the pavement.

 For more information about this project, please contact the Department of Public Works at (941) 240-8050 or email RDCustomerservice@cityofnorthport.com.

 US 41 from Salford Boulevard to west of Sumter Boulevard:

 Crews are widening US 41 from Salford Boulevard to Sumter Boulevard to a six-lane highway; resurfacing the roadway; improving drainage; constructing sidewalk and installing highway lighting.
 Expect nighttime/overnight lane closures from 8:30 p.m. to 5:30 a.m. when crews are resurfacing the roadway.
 Expect periodic driveway closures along the northbound lanes while crews are installing drainage systems.
 Russell Engineering, Inc. is the contractor.
 Expected completion is spring 2019.

 US 41 from Tuscola Boulevard to Ortiz Boulevard: